 Project Budget* - $5.2M

 As Canada and the world move to reduce the spread of COVID-19, temperature screening is increasingly used to detect potentially sick individuals.
 However, hand-held temperature checkpoints can create bottlenecks and hurdles.

 Being able to scan large numbers of people entering hospitals, stores, restaurants, airports and train stations will be critical to protecting the health of Canadians and bending the curve of subsequent waves.

-That’s the goal of Early Detection of COVID-19 through Artificial Intelligence being led by Patriot One Technologies in partnership with Cisco Co-Innovation Centre, the University of British Columbia-Okanagan, the University of North Dakota, Los Angeles Football Club and the Cincinnati Reds.
+That’s the goal of Early Detection of COVID-19 through Artificial Intelligence being led by Patriot One Technologies in partnership with Cisco Co-Innovation Centre, the University of British Columbia-Okanagan, Los Angeles Football Club and the Cincinnati Reds.